Liuqiu (medieval)

-The Liuqiu or Lewchew of the Book of Sui and other medieval Chinese texts was a realm said to have existed in the East China Sea.
+Liuqiu or Lewchew was a realm said to have existed in the East China Sea.
 During the 18th and 19th centuries, it was referred to as Liukiu in English; and, Lieou-kieou in French.
-It is variously identified with Taiwan Island, the Penghu or Pescadore Islands, and the Ryukyu Archipelago.
+Referenced in various historical Chinese texts such as the Book of Sui, it is variously identified with Taiwan Island, the Penghu Islands (Pescadore Islands), and the Ryukyu Islands.

-While this small independent kingdom of seafaring traders was similar to the settlements found in Japan's southern islands, its culture was more strongly influenced by the Chinese.

 Book of Sui

 A detailed description of an island kingdom called "Liuqiu" may be found in the Book of Sui.
+Chinese Liuqiu was first attested in the Book of Sui (636), which stated that Sui China had sent expeditions to what it called Liuqiu (流求) three times in 607 and 608.
 The Book of Sui places the report on Liuqiu second to last within the chapter on "Eastern Barbarians" (Dongyi), following the report on Mohe and preceding the report on Wa (Japan).
 The text describes the territory of Liuqiu and its people as follows: